cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/4-migration-leaderboard.md

 <HighlightBox type="best-practice">

-You _could_ run a proper migration here, if you added a checkers keeper, or rather a `types.PlayerInfoKeeper` in your module.
+You _could_ run a proper migration here, if you added a checkers keeper (or rather a `types.PlayerInfoKeeper`) in your module.
 <br/><br/>
 The downside is that this keeper would be used only at the time of migration and therefore is a massive overkill, if not a security risk.